Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Introduction

-Among the various contextual factors affecting LLM performance, ambiguity stands out as influential but underexplored in managerial decision-making contexts.
-Real-world business problems are typically characterized by incomplete information, vague objectives, and contradictory requirements \citep{daft1986organizational, merigo2015decision}.
-Traditional decision support systems require structured inputs and predefined decision rules \citep{power2007model}, limiting their applicability when problems contain inherent ambiguity.
-LLMs, by contrast, can process natural language descriptions, infer missing context, and generate contextually appropriate responses without requiring concrete problem specifications \citep{bommasani2022foundationmodels}, making them potentially valuable for unstructured managerial decisions.
-However, this capability comes with critical vulnerabilities: LLMs may fail to recognize ambiguous inputs, hallucinate missing details with confidence \citep{zhang2025siren, huang2025survey}, or exhibit sycophantic behavior by conforming to flawed premises \citep{sharma2023towards, fanous2025syceval, malmqvist2025sycophancy}.
-Previous research has examined LLM capabilities in handling ambiguity for structured tasks such as information retrieval \citep{tang2025clarifying}, question answering frameworks\citep{yadav2021comprehensive, Kim2024}, in-context learning \citep{gao2023ambiguity}, code generation \citep{mu2024clarifygpt, nandan2025ambiguity}, and database query refinement \citep{ding2025ambisql, marozzo2025iterative} There is scarcity of systematic investigation addressing how LLMs detect, interpret, and resolve different types of ambiguity in managerial decision contexts.
-Decision-makers manage ambiguous conditions by relying on tacit knowledge like intuition and experience \citep{lucena2019tacit} or through flexible process modeling that allows for arbitrary tasks \citep{bukhsh2017understanding}.
-Although there is growing recognition that LLMs can process unstructured data to expand the limits of human bounded rationality \citep{csaszar2024artificial}, research remains scarce on how LLMs handle ambiguity refinement in varying managerial decision contexts.
+Among the contextual factors affecting LLM performance, ambiguity is particularly important but still underexplored in managerial decision-making.
+Real-world business problems frequently involve incomplete information, vague objectives, and contradictory requirements \citep{daft1986organizational,merigo2015decision}.
+Traditional decision support systems usually require structured inputs and predefined decision rules \citep{power2007model}, which limits their applicability when problems contain inherent ambiguity.
+LLMs, by contrast, can process natural language descriptions, infer missing context, and generate contextually appropriate responses without fully specified problem formulations \citep{bommasani2022foundationmodels}.
+However, this flexibility also introduces critical vulnerabilities: LLMs may fail to recognize ambiguous inputs, hallucinate missing details with confidence \citep{zhang2025siren,huang2025survey}, or exhibit sycophantic behavior by conforming to flawed premises \citep{sharma2023towards,fanous2025syceval,malmqvist2025sycophancy}.
+These vulnerabilities highlight the need for human--AI collaboration mechanisms in which humans clarify what the AI cannot infer, supply what it lacks, and audit what it produces.